MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/migration-upgrade/deprecated-features.md

 # required metadata

 title: Deprecated features
-description: This topic describes features that have been removed, or are planned for removal, from Dynamics 365 for Operations.
-It also lists features that were deprecated in Dynamics AX 7.0 releases.
+description: This topic describes features that have been removed, or are planned for removal.
 author: sericks007
 manager: AnnBe
-ms.date: 04/18/2017
+ms.date: 05/17/2017
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations